Here’s how to get caught up on your late 2008 taxes.

 - Uncle Sam is knocking at the door.

-Before you get started, there’s something you must know: you won’t be able to e-file your 2008 taxes.
+Before you get started, there’s something you must know.
+Unfortunately, you won’t be able to e-file your 2008 taxes.
 In fact, the IRS shuts down the e-file system at the end of each tax season and that one was, well, a long time ago.

 If I can’t e-file then how do I file?

-With easy e-filing unavailable, it means that after you have prepared your tax return and we’ve reviewed it you will need to download, print, and sign it before hopping over to the post office to mail it to the IRS or state.
+With e-filing unavailable, it means that you must paper-file your return.
+This means after you’ve prepared your tax return and we’ve reviewed it, you’ll need to download, print, and sign it before hopping over to the post office to mail it to the IRS or state.

 Follow these 7 Simple Steps

 Here’s a convenient recap of how it works:

 What if I can’t locate my income statements?

 If you can’t contact your past employer, you will need to request a Wage and Income Transcript from the IRS.
 You can do this online or by filling out Form 4506-T and mailing it to the IRS.

 Start on your 2008 taxes today!